Program Internet Access

 Webmail services usually require you use your complete email address (not just your user name).
 A full email address may also be required for your email program.

-With the increase of smart phones and tablets, these providers have had to adapt and provide access from anywhere.
-You may need to make log into your Shaw account from your computer at home and change settings there to allow access to devices when away from home.
+With the increase of smart phones and tablets, providers have had to adapt and provide access from anywhere.
+If you feel this is the problem, talks to your ISP's support team.

 If you may get an error message when you try to send a message or simply are unable to send messages, you may be dealing with port-blocking by your ISP.